Child Protection Guidelines taken from 2018-19 Safety and Security Manual.

 A child experiencing abuse or neglect would normally first seek support from a parent, who would take the responsibility of mobilizing the relevant help and support services.
 However, it is sadly well documented that most child abuse is perpetrated by someone that the child knows, loves, and trusts.
 In such circumstances, reaching out to the professional resources needed can be a daunting prospect for a parent to whom the child has turned for help, who him- or herself feels isolated, alone with a child in need while still living in close proximity to the abuser, and struggling with the sadness and fear that situation has caused.
 Such parents may themselves be reluctant or scared to seek help, or not know how to go about doing so.

 Schools have a special institutional role in society as protectors of children.
-They must ensure that all children in their care are afforded a safe and secure environment in which to grow and develop, both on and off campus.
+They must ensure that all children in their care are afforded a safe and secure environment in which to grow and develop.
 Educators, having the opportunity to observe and interact with children over time, are in a unique position to identify children who are in need of help and protection.
 As such, educators have a professional and ethical obligation to identify children who are in need of help and protection, and to take steps to ensure that the children and families concerned avail themselves of the services needed to remedy any situation that constitutes child abuse or neglect.

 Child abuse and neglect are concerns throughout the world.
 Such behavior constitutes a violation of children’s rights and a major impediment to their education and to their physical, emotional, and social wellbeing and development.
 ISO’ philosophy is based on, and takes as its starting point, the UN Convention on the Rights of the Child, of which our host country, Burkina Faso, is a signatory.